-- Turbulent flow in circular pipes has always attracted the interest of scientists, owing to its 26 - prominent importance in the engineering practice and because of the beautiful simplicity 27 - of the setup.
-In this respect, the pioneering flow visualizations of Reynolds (1883) may be 28 - regarded as a milestone for the understanding of turbulent and transitional flows.
-The most 29 - extensive experimental measurements of high-Reynolds-number pipe flows have been carried 30 - out in modern times in the Princeton Superpipe pressurized facility (Zagarola & Smits 1998; 31 - McKeon et al. 2005; Hultmark et al. 2010).
-Those investigations have allowed scientists to 32 - 33 measure the main flow features as friction and mean velocity profiles with high precision, - and they currently constitute the most comprehensive database for the study of pipe 34 - turbulence.
-However, even the use of specialized micro-fabricated hot-wire probes could - not provide fully reliable information about the viscous and buffer layers at high Reynolds

-37 numbers (Hultmark et al. 2012).
-Additional experimental studies of pipe turbulence have been carried out in the high-Reynolds-number actual flow facility (Hi-Reff), a water tunnel 38 with relatively large diameter, which allows for accurate estimation of friction (Furuichi et al. 39 2015, 2018).
-Recently, the CICLOPE facility of the University of Bologna (Fiorini 2017; 40 Willert et al. 2017) has been set up, whose large diameter (about 1m) offers a well-established 41 turbulent flow with relatively large viscous scales, thus granting higher spatial resolution.
-42 43 Flows in different facilities seem to have sensibly different properties in terms of friction and mean velocity profiles, which we will comment on.
-44
+(1883) may be regarded as a milestone for the understanding of turbulent and transitional flows.
+The most extensive experimental measurements of high-Reynolds-number pipe flows have been carried out in modern times in the Princeton SuperPipe pressurized facility (Zagarola & Smits 1998; McKeon, Zagarola & Smits 2005; Hultmark, Bailey & Smits 2010).
+Those investigations have allowed scientists to measure the main flow features such as friction and mean velocity profiles with high precision, and they currently constitute the most comprehensive database for the study of pipe turbulence.
+However, even the use of specialized microfabricated hot-wire probes could not provide fully reliable information about the viscous and buffer layers at high Reynolds numbers (Hultmark et al. 2012).
+Additional experimental studies of pipe turbulence have been carried out in the high-Reynolds-number actual flow facility (Hi-Reff), a water tunnel with relatively large diameter, which allows for accurate estimation of friction (Furuichi et al. 2015, 2018).
+Recently, the Center for International Cooperation in Long Pipe Experiments (CICLoPE) facility of the University of Bologna (Fiorini 2017; Willert et al. 2017) has been set up, whose large diameter (approximately 1 m) offers a well-established turbulent flow with relatively large viscous scales, thus granting higher spatial resolution.
+Flows in different facilities seem to have sensibly different properties in terms of friction and mean velocity profiles, which we will comment on.

-Numerical simulation of pipe turbulence flow has received less interest than other canonical flows, the plane channel in particular, because of additional difficulties involved with discrete solution of the Navier-Stokes equations in cylindrical coordinates, with special reference to treatment of the geometrical singularity at the pipe axis.
-Early numerical simulations of turbulent pipe flow were carried out by Eggels et al. (1994), at friction Reynolds number $Re{\tau} = 180 (Re{\tau} = u{\tau}R/\nu)$ , with $u{\tau} = (\tau_w/\rho)^{1/2}$ the friction velocity, R the pipe radius, and $\nu$ the fluid kinematic viscosity).
+Numerical simulation of pipe turbulence flow has received less interest than other canonical flows, the plane channel in particular, because of additional difficulties involved with the discrete solution of the Navier-Stokes equations in cylindrical coordinates, with special reference to the treatment of the geometrical singularity at the pipe axis.
+Early numerical simulations of turbulent pipe flow were carried out by Eggels et al. (1994), at friction Reynolds number $Re{\tau} = 180$ ($Re{\tau} = u{\tau}R/\nu$, with $u{\tau} = (\tau_w/\rho)^{1/2}$ the friction velocity, R the pipe radius and ν the fluid kinematic viscosity).
 Effects of drag reduction associated with pipe rotation were later studied by Orlandi & Fatica (1997).
-Higher Reynolds numbers (up to $Re{\tau} \approx 1140$ ) were reached by Wu & Moin (2008), which first allowed to observe a near logarithmic layer in the mean velocity profile.
+Higher Reynolds numbers (up to $Re{\tau} \approx 1140$) were reached by Wu & Moin (2008), which first allowed one to observe a near logarithmic layer in the mean velocity profile.
 Flow visualizations and two-point correlation statistics pointed to the existence of high-speed wavy structures in the pipe core region which are elongated in the axial direction, and whose streamwise and azimuthal dimensions do not change substantially with the Reynolds number, when normalized in outer units.
-Further follow-up DNS studies have been carried out by El Khoury et al. (2013); Chin et al. (2014); Ahn et al. (2013).
+Further follow-up direct numerical simulation (DNS) studies have been carried out by El Khoury et al. (2013), Chin et al. (2014) and Ahn et al. (2013).
 At present, the highest Reynolds number in pipe flow $(Re{\tau} \approx 3000)$ has been reached in the study of Ahn et al. (2015).
-Although no sizeable logarithmic layer is present yet at those conditions, some effects associated with significant scale separation between inner- and outer-scale turbulence were observed, as the presence of a $k^{-1}$ (k being the wavenumber in any wall-parallel direction) power-law ranges in the velocity spectra.
+Although no sizeable logarithmic layer is present yet at those conditions, some effects associated with significant scale separation between inner- and outer-scale turbulence were observed, as the presence of a k^{-1} (k being the wavenumber in any wall-parallel direction) power-law ranges in the velocity spectra.